Extensive

 Without addressing the foundational assumptions underpinning workplace norms,

-initiatives aimed at promoting social sensitivity may be perceived as
+initiatives aimed at promoting ethical awareness may be perceived as

 superficial.
 A culture open to reflection, inclusion, and growth is essential